robot-rumble/docs/source/quickstart.rst

 .. code-block:: python

-    def robot(state, unit, debug):
+    def robot(state, unit):
         if state.turn % 2 == 0:
             return Action.move(Direction.East)
         else:
             return Action.attack(Direction.South)

 The state of the arena is passed as the first argument, and information about this specific unit is passed as the second.
-The third argument is a special :func:`debug` function (more on that later).

 The body of this function must decide this robot's specific move.
 Recall that you have three options: move, attack, or pass (by returning ``None/null``).
 In this case, the robot alternates between moving east and attacking south.